-3 Things Even a Plastic Surgeon Can't Change
+3 Things Even the Most Skilled Plastic Surgeon Won't Try to Change

 With all of the advancements in cosmetic procedures, it seems like at this point there’s nothing a doctor can’t change about your body.
-Alas, there are still certain things that patients want done that even the most skilled plastic surgeons can’t or won’t try to tackle.
+Alas, there are still certain things patients want addressed that even the most skilled plastic surgeons can’t or won’t try to tackle.

 1. Shoulder Width

-Reducing the size of the shoulders is impossible “due to skeletal and muscular anatomy” says Dr. Steven Wallach.
-Dr. David Shafer concurs, suggesting, “You may want to look into augmenting other parts of your body if you feel they are out of proportion.”
+Reducing the size of the shoulders is impossible “due to skeletal and muscular anatomy,” says Manhattan plastic surgeon Dr. Steven Wallach.
+Fellow Manhattan physician Dr. David Shafer concurs, suggesting that “you may want to look into augmenting other parts of your body if you feel they are out of proportion.”

-“This is not a cosmetic surgery… but a tremendously complex undertaking that is performed to give someone a more human appearance,” adds Dr. Kenneth Steinsapir.
+“This is not a cosmetic surgery… but a tremendously complex undertaking that is performed to give someone a more human appearance,” adds LA oculoplastic surgeon Dr. Kenneth Steinsapir.

 3. Penis Enlargement

-While there have been numerous attempts to add girth to the penis, Dr. Chad Prather warns us that "As long as fillers have been around (from the early days of silicone), humans have attempted to inject them into their genitals -- usually with disastrous results...Yes.
-It is theoretically possible to use [fillers] to add penis girth.
+While there have been numerous attempts to add girth to the penis, Baton Rouge dermatologic surgeon Dr. Chad Prather warns us that "as long as fillers have been around (from the early days of silicone), humans have attempted to inject them into their genitals — usually with disastrous results.
+Yes, it's theoretically possible to use [fillers] to add penis girth.
 BUT YOU SHOULDN'T. You're asking for trouble.
 In fact, you're opening your front door and demanding that trouble come right into the house and stay for a while."

 - Fat Injections in Penis Possible?